malini4569/telco-churn-shap/README.md

-# Interpretable Machine Learning for Customer Churn Prediction
+# Interpretable Machine Learning for Credit Risk Prediction
 ### Using XGBoost + SHAP on the Customer Churn Dataset

 This project builds and interprets a customer churn prediction model using